Kasakasz/ApexTriggerHandler/README.md

 }
 ```

-To use the trigger handler, you only need to construct an instance of your trigger handler within the trigger handler itself and call the `run()` method.
+To use the trigger handler, you only need to construct an instance of your trigger handler executor within the trigger itself and call the `executeTriggerHandlers(SObjectType)` method.
 Here is an example of the Opportunity trigger.

 ```java
 trigger OpportunityTrigger on Opportunity (before insert, before update) {